 At the plastic processor, plastic is washed in flood tanks where all forms of non metallic contaminants including paper, food or sticky substances such as syrups are removed.
 They are then sent through magnets fitted next to the conveyor belt to remove any metallic pieces.

 Next, it melted into a plastic resin material, cooled and dried.

 The newly formed plastic resin then gets chopped into little pellets and washed again if needed.

-The pellets are then sent to manufacturers who use the material for new bags or plastic lumber.
+The pellets are then sent to manufacturers who use the material for plastic products and plastic lumber.